denten-papers/blunt-instrumental/blunt.md

 (commons-based peer production).[^13] I am therefore inspired by *Wikipedia* the community, not *MediaWiki* the tool.

-The emphasis on community practice leads us to standards and best practices.
-Rather than more tools, we need initiatives that promote methodological and not just instrumental innovation: humanities-based alternatives to associations like the *Society for Political Methodology and the International Association of Legal Methodology*; journals like *Sociological Methods & Research*, *Journal of Mixed Methods Research*, *International Journal of Qualitative Methods*; prizes and funding opportunities like the *Political Methodology Career Achievement and Emerging Scholars Awards*, or the *Program for Promoting Methodological Innovation in Humanities and Social Sciences* run by the Japan Society for the Promotion of Science.
-To sharpen our tools we must return to
-methodology: to formulate common questions, to take it more seriously in our training, and to give it more room in our debates and publications.
-Where possible, we should congeal our practice around a common set of tools and platforms that have wide adaption and that answer to the values of humanistic critical inquiry.
+Prioritizing community development over tools leads us to standards and best practices.
+More resources are needed to initiate methodological and not just instrumental innovation: humanities-based alternatives to associations like the *Society for Political Methodology and the International Association of Legal Methodology*; journals like *Sociological Methods & Research*, *Journal of Mixed Methods Research*, *International Journal of Qualitative Methods*; prizes and funding opportunities like the *Political Methodology Career Achievement and Emerging Scholars Awards*, or the *Program for Promoting Methodological Innovation in Humanities and Social Sciences* run by the Japan Society for the Promotion of Science.
+To sharpen our tools we must return to methodology: to formulate common questions, to take it more seriously in our training, and to give it more room in our debates and publications.
+Where possible, we should congeal our practice around a common set of tools and platforms that have wide adoption and that answer to the values of humanistic critical inquiry.

 DH cannot survive alone, in isolation from similar movements in other fields.
 The concern with data processing and computation, the availability of large